Dance with the devil we know rather than the devil we don’t.

 ~unknown

 Life is a perpetual state of motion.
 Every nanosecond of every day, everything changes.
 The earth rotates, air circulates, water flows, erosion happens, and our cells regenerate.
-But, once a moment has passed, what was, cannot, and will never be again?
+Once a moment has passed, what was cannot return; what was will never be again.

 Nothing is static.

 Think about driving.
 We get behind the wheel, intending to arrive at our destination.
-Along the way, we are faced with endless voluntary and involuntary responses as we navigate the everchanging circumstances.
-The car in front breaks suddenly, another swerves toward us, the light changes to yellow, and we decide to stop or go.
+Along the way, we are faced with endless voluntary and involuntary responses as we navigate the ever-changing circumstances.
+The car in front brakes suddenly, another swerves toward us, the light turns yellow, and we decide to stop or go.
 Even though we may drive the same route daily, it is never the same.

-While driving is inherently filled with multiple unknowns, our driving skills cancel the fear of the obstacles we may encounter.
+While driving is inherently full of unknowns, our driving skills help us overcome the fear of the obstacles we may encounter.
 So, these deviations from the intention are taken in stride.
 We react and continue moving forward.
 Without hesitation, we go with the flow.
 Yet, when our lives are altered intentionally or unexpectedly, many strive to hold on to what was.

-Fearful when we cannot anticipate the outcome, many prefer to rest in a situation of known elements than in a state of unfamiliarity, even though it may be miserable.
-Since change is constant and will continue to cross out lives, Aadaptation happens when we have the courage to release the fear of it.
+When we cannot anticipate the outcome, many prefer to rest in a situation of known elements rather than in unfamiliarity, even though it may be miserable.
+Since change is constant and will continue to cross our lives, adaptation begins when we dare to release our fear of it.

-Understanding we have the capabilities for adaptation begins with trusting that we can everchanging that happens.
-Everchanging energy is a transformative force.
-Learning to embrace its power of it will assist us with the shifts we seek.
+Understanding that we can adapt begins with trusting that we can adjust to ever-changing circumstances.
+Ever-changing energy is a transformative force.
+Learning to work with that energy, rather than resist it, supports the shigts we seek.

-• Everyone goes through change, and even though it may feel like you are the only one, you are not.
+• Everyone experiences change, and even though it may feel like you are the only one, you are not.
 It is ok to feel momentarily out of sorts; however, don’t allow yourself to stay there.
-When we consciously decide to keep moving past the desire to wallow in, those feelings will open up an easiness of acceptance.
+When we consciously decide to keep moving past the desire to wallow in those feelings, we create space for acceptance.

 • Have the confidence to know, “this too shall pass.”

-• Observe the events that have happened as life lessons.
+• Observe what has happened, not as a person failing, but as information.
 Through introspection, we discover areas of personal growth in our spiritual journey.

 • Take time to reflect and reevaluate what has happened.